Zhongnanhai: Ziguang Hall

+Immediately adjacent to Ziguang Hall are a variety of other institutions and facilities such as the State Council Research Office and the Zhongnanhai north district's canteen.
+Between 2003 and 2013, there was also a roughly 300-square-meter supermarket store belonging to the Sichuan-based Hongqi chain located near Ziguang Hall.

 Tennis Court

 Initial plans to build an indoor tennis court in the State Council section of Zhongnanhai were made in the late 1980s.
 At the time China was receiving a significant influx of new diplomatic delegations on international exchange trips.
 Feeling that the facilities for hosting these diplomats at Ziguang Hall at the time were inadequate, some officials proposed that a guest lounge and tennis court be built nearby.
 The proposal for an indoor tennis court was, at the time, vetoed by Vice Premier Tian Jiyun.
 In spite of this initial resistance, an outdoor tennis court was built in Zhongnanhai by the early 2000s.
 In 2006, the building around the tennis court was rebuilt and modernized.
 Immediately to the north of the tennis court is the Zhongnanhai clinic.

 Indoor Pool

-The indoor swimming pool was built in 1955 by the Urban Construction and Design Institute.
+An indoor swimming pool was built in 1955 by the Urban Construction and Design Institute.
 Mao Zedong's wife Jiang Qing reportedly proposed the building's construction during Mao's absence in order to secure its approval.
 Mao nonetheless used the pool because it was more convenient than traveling to the pool at Tsinghua University.
 Mao often stayed and worked at the pool for long periods of time.
 In 1958, Mao met with Soviet General Secretary Nikita Khrushchev at the pool.
 During the time when Mao lived nearby at Poolside House, the indoor swimming pool was remodeled and enlarged under the supervision of Zhongnanhai's head engineer Tian Genggui.
 Today the pool is used by senior party leaders and also contains a workout area.